bcgov/gwells/database/README.md

 </table>

 Static code tables are maintained in this [GitHub](../../../tree/master/database/code-tables) repo, while dynamic data is replicated.
-There are two stored procedures that support this.
+There are two stored procedures that support the replication.

 1. `gwells_setup_replicate()`
 - owned by GWELLS user